 These are the budget crushing expenses that we don't plan for well enough.
 What I've learned to do is to add up a guesstimate of a total for all of your irregular expenses for the next year, and then divide by 12.

 Examples include: Birthdays | Holidays | Back to School Shopping | Trips | Car Tabs | Car Maintenance | Home Supplies.
 Go out 12 months, plan into next February so you're ready for Valentines 2020!

 Last, but not least, we have "FUNCTIONAL" expenses.

 These are all of the regular, predictable bills.
 Rent, cable, cell phone etc… We've talked in other posts about averaging your utility bills as well to make them more of a fixed expense.

 The key with this type of budgeting is to know that it will evolve.
 We used to put gas and groceries in FUNCTIONAL, but we found that they never really were the exact same each month.
 We had more of a range, so we moved them to the FLOW bucket.

 The biggest key is to plan ahead for the expenses and make some key decisions about what you can or can't afford.
 Really think about where your values lie with money.
 For Valentine's Day, some people may spend hundreds or even thousands to show their loved one how much they care.
 Some people may spend $0, but as a couple you're looking forward to the well planned cruise.

-Regardless of your goals or intentions around holidays like Valentines Day, the best way to plan for or around it, is to plan as if you're ready for all the up's and downs of spending though the year.
+Regardless of your goals or intentions around holidays like Valentines Day, the best way to plan for or around it is to plan as if you're ready for all the ups and downs of spending through the year.
 Stay ready, so you won't have to get ready.